-Research tells us that having plants in our homes may help reduce stress levels, but there are in fact many other ways plants can have health benefits – from filtering out toxins in the air to having medicinal uses.
+Research tells us that having plants in our homes can help reduce stress levels, but there are in fact many other ways plants can have health benefits – from filtering out toxins in the air to having medicinal uses.

 To get you inspired, here are eight plants to grow that are especially good for your health.